Three Great Campaigns of the Wanli Emperor

-The Three Great Campaigns of the Wanli Emperor is a term used in classical Chinese historiography to refer to the three major wars fought by the Ming dynasty during the reign of the Wanli Emperor from 1592 to 1600.
-These wars were the Ningxia rebellion, the Imjin War, and the Yang Yinglong rebellion.

-The three campaigns

-The term "Three Great Campaigns of the Wanli Emperor" was first used by late Ming scholars Feng Menglong (1574–1646) and Gu Yingtai (1620–1690).
-They used this term to refer to the three significant wars fought by the Ming dynasty during the reign of the Wanli Emperor (1572–1620).
-These wars were the rebellion of the native tribes in the southwest, the rebellion of Chinese and Mongol troops of the Ming army in the northwest, and the Imjin War in the east.
+The Three Great Campaigns of the Wanli Emperor is a term used in classical Chinese historiography to refer to the three major wars fought by the Ming dynasty of China during the reign of the Wanli Emperor from 1592 to 1600.
+The term was first used by late Ming scholars Feng Menglong (1574–1646) and Gu Yingtai (1620–1690).
+These wars were the rebellion of native tribes in the southwest, the mutiny of Chinese and Mongol troops of the Ming army in the northwest, and the war against Japan in Korea in the east.